machal/cssmine-content/nastroje-browserstack.md

 Unfortunately, there are tons of browsers plus new arrivals on the mobile field.
 And then there are "retired" browsers such as Internet Explorer 8.

-Therefore, a coder won't do without alternative browser testing.
+Therefore, a coder will not do without alternative browser testing.

 You can download alternative operating systems using VirtualBox or similar programs and then test mobile browsers in emulators and simulators.